If you study abroad

 - You are completing a course of study abroad.

-- A period of study or job training abroad is part of a course of study you are completing in Finland.
+- A period of study or job training abroad is you are completing in Finland.

 Completing an entire course of study abroad